fenago/learn-java-12-programming/lab_guide/Lab_11.md

     of the collection, using the provided [IntFunction] generator function to allocate the returned array

-In the same chapter, we also mentioned the following method of the [List] interface:
+In the same lab, we also mentioned the following method of the [List] interface:

 -   [default void replaceAll(UnaryOperator\<E\> operator)]:
     Replaces each element of the list with the result of applying the provided [UnaryOperator] to that element; a
-    [UnaryOperator] is one of the functions we are going to review in this chapter.
+    [UnaryOperator] is one of the functions we are going to review in this lab.

 We described the [Map] interface, its method [default V merge(K key, V value, BiFunction\<V,V,V\> remappingFunction)] and how it